Ministering

-Ministering is the term for Christian service given to fellow congregants, known as "ward members," within the Church of Jesus Christ of Latter-day Saints (LDS Church).
-Prior to April 1, 2018, a somewhat similar program within the church was termed "home teaching", "block teaching", and "ward teaching", when performed by male priesthood holders and "visiting teaching," when performed by female members of the church's Relief Society.
-The previous dual home- and visiting-teaching programs had been designed to allow families to be provided spiritual instruction in their own homes, in addition to weekly church services.
-The present joint program deemphasizes teaching, replacing it with prayerful consideration given to the needs of one's assigned congregants, finding ways to serve and fellowship them.
+Ministering is the term for Christian service given to fellow congregants—known as ward members—within the Church of Jesus Christ of Latter-day Saints (LDS Church).
+Before April 1, 2018, a somewhat similar program within the church was termed "home teaching", "block teaching", or "ward teaching" when performed by male priesthood holders and "visiting teaching," when performed by female members of the church's Relief Society.
+The previous dual home- and visiting-teaching programs were designed to allow families to be provided spiritual instruction in their own homes in addition to weekly church services.
+The present joint program deemphasizes teaching, replacing it with prayerful consideration given to the needs of one's assigned congregants, finding ways to serve and engage in fellowship with them.

-In areas with few church members, the local units are called branches, rather than wards.
+In areas with few church members, the local units are called branches rather than wards.
 The ministering program operates within these branches in a like manner to the wards.